 The maximum time allowed by the SSE Graduate Program for completion of the Ph.D. degree is seven years.
 The Department, however, strongly encourages students to attempt to complete requirements in no more than five years.

 After choosing a research advisor (no later than the fourth semester of residence), students must obtain agreements from three faculty members (other than the thesis advisor) to participate as members of their thesis committee.
 Two members must be within the division of the research advisor and one member of the committee must be from a division other than that of the research advisor.
 Students must submit to the Chemistry Department a signed and completed Thesis / Dissertation Committee Form.
 The form can be obtained on the department’s website, and also appended in the back of this book.

-By the end of the fifth semester, students must submit a written proposal of their dissertation research project and make an oral presentation of it to their dissertation committee.
-The prospectus should be approximately three doubled-spaced typewritten pages in length.
+By the end of their fifth semester, students must submit a written proposal of their dissertation research project and make an oral presentation of it to their dissertation committee.
+The prospectus should be approximately two thousand words in length (excluding legends and references).
 The cover sheet should state the student’s name, department/program, the title of the proposed dissertation, and the name of the chair and the other members of the committee.
-The introduction of the prospectus should contain a summary of earlier work on the problem.
-The body should include an orderly description of the plan for the investigation.
+The introduction of the prospectus should contain a summary of earlier work on the problem in question.
+The body should include an orderly description of the work accomplished to date and a plan for future investigations.
 The conclusion should clearly state the anticipated nature of the investigation results.
-Major sources of information should be indicated and a selective bibliography attached.
-The prospectus should be submitted to the SSE Graduate Programs office along with a signed copy of the prospectus approval form.
+Major sources of information should be indicated, and a selective bibliography included.
+The prospectus should be submitted to the SSE Dean’s Office along with a signed copy of the prospectus approval form.